ngzax/docs/docs/arvo/state.md

 In the last section we built a few small apps that sent moves.
 These apps were entirely stateless, however.
 Most useful apps require some amount of state.
 Let's build a trivial stateful app.
 It'll keep a running the sum of all the atoms we poke it with.
-Here's `app/sum.hoon`:
+Here's the relevant sections of `app/sum.hoon`:

     ::  Keeps track of the sum of all the atoms it has been
     ::  poked with and prints the sum out